Quantitative properties of the non-properness set of a polynomial map: Preliminaries

 \section{Preliminaries}

-Unless stated otherwise $\K$ is an arbitrary algebraically closed field (the real field case is explained in Section \ref{real}).
+Unless stated otherwise, $\K$ is an arbitrary algebraically closed field (the real field case is explained in Section \ref{real}).
 All affine varieties are considered to be embedded in an affine space.

-The study of uniruled varieties in projective geometry, that is varieties possessing a coving by rational curves, has a long history.
-In affine geometry it is more natural to consider parametric curves (see a definition below), than rational ones.
-Therefore in \cite{jel1} (see also \cite{stas}) the first author defined $\K$-uniruled varieties as those which are covered by parametric curves.
+The study of uniruled varieties in projective geometry, that is, varieties possessing a covering by rational curves, has a long history.
+In affine geometry it is more natural to consider polynomially parametric curves (see the definition below) than rational ones.
+Therefore in \cite{jel1} (see also \cite{stas}) the first author defined $\K$-uniruled varieties as those which are covered by polynomially parametric curves.
 In \cite{jela} we refined this definition for countable fields.
-In this paper we introduce and study a corresponding quantitative parameter -- degree of $\K$-uniruledness.
+In this paper we introduce and study the corresponding quantitative parameter, the degree of $\K$-uniruledness.

-\begin{definition} An irreducible affine curve $\Gamma\subset\K^m$ is called a \emph{parametric curve of degree at most $d$}, if there exists a non-constant polynomial map $f:\K\rightarrow\Gamma$ of degree at most $d$ (by degree of $f=(f_1,\dots,f_m)$ we mean $\max_i \deg f_i$).
-A curve is called \emph{parametric} if it is parametric of some degree. \end{definition}
+\begin{definition} An irreducible affine curve $\Gamma\subset\K^m$ is called a \emph{polynomially parametric curve of degree at most $d$}, if there exists a non-constant polynomial map $f:\K\rightarrow\Gamma$ of degree at most $d$ (by the degree of $f=(f_1,\dots,f_m)$ we mean $\max_i \deg f_i$).
+A curve is \emph{polynomially parametric} if it is polynomially parametric of some degree. \end{definition}